HubbersBI/Portfolio/README.md

 Welcome to my portfolio.
-Below are projects demonstrating my skills in SQL and Power BI.
+Below are projects demonstrating my skills in SQL, Power BI and Claude Code.
+The Power BI and SQL projects are made without AI.
+The AI projects are entirely written with AI.

 ## 📊 Projects